AmoyDreamer/tencent-captcha/README.md

     if (res && res.ret == 0) {
         //success
         T_Captcha.destroy();
         //ajax request the relevant verification interface of the server.
-You can see the following step [Node.js usage] to perform server-side validation.
+        //You can see the following step [Node.js usage] to perform server-side validation.
     } else {
         //failure
     }